nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 >
 > Make sure to learn Virus Breath over Growth 2

-If you don't have the materials run around in Cocytus for a bit
+If you don't have the materials run around in Malebolge for a bit

 Bring Junpei, Yukari, Akihiko